 80% of the paper that finds it's way through our doors hasn't been asked for.
 Paperwork is a huge contributor to clutter problems in the home.
 We want to share with you our top tips on how to reduce and deal with the amount that comes in, so it’s easier to sort out what is important.

 Put a “No Junk Mail” sticker on your letterbox.
-You can order a sticker online, use a labeller to create one or just write it on a white sticker and put it on your letterbox.
+Order a sticker online, use a labeller to create one or just write it on a white sticker and put it on your letterbox.
 Just controlling the amount that lands on your doormat will help you gain control of your paperwork.

 Unsubscribe from magazines and papers that you never read.
 If you find yourself constantly recycling a magazine without even taking the plastic off or if you have a year’s subscription in your to read box, it’s time to unsubscribe and save some money as well.